 Employees are the principal driving force of organizational growth.
 Individual employee development is intrinsically linked to organizational growth and, therefore, is a significant concern for human resource professionals.
 With the need to continually evolve in times of rapid transformation and limited resources, organizations are looking inwards to tap into the existing workforce potential.
 This process is known as high-potential identification.

-Close to 50% of organizations have an established, formal high potential identification process.
-However, almost an equal number have only an informal understanding among the senior leaders about the organization’s high potential employees.
+Close to 50% of organizations have an established, formal process for high-potential identification.
+However, almost an equal number have only an informal understanding among the senior leaders about the organization’s high-potential employees.
 It is evident that organizations across geographies, industries, and sizes, are stressing on the HiPo process, whether formally or informally.
 Continually advancing in times of rapid transformation and limited resources is now a necessity for organizations.
-Identifying employees who will steer organizations towards future growth and success, while continually evolving and updating themselves, is why businesses are investing in the process of high potential identification.
+Identifying employees who will steer organizations towards future growth and success, while continually evolving and updating themselves, is why businesses are investing in the HiPo process.

-Cognitive and aptitude skills are clear differentiators of a HiPo employee.
-67% of respondents chose problem-solving, critical decision making, business acumen, etc. as the accurate indicators of high potential in an employee.
+Cognitive and aptitude skills are clear differentiators of a high-potential employee.
+67% of respondents chose problem-solving, critical decision making, business acumen, etc. as the accurate indicators of high-potential in an employee.

 77% of organizations prefer to invest in mid-level employees, given their knowledge and experience.
 Mid-level employees can be groomed to meet the future objectives of the organization.
 They also help in building a culture of learning and growth that often translates into improving the overall performance of the organization.